huggingface/distil-whisper/README.md

 ## 2. Why use Distil-Whisper? ⁉️

-Distil-Whisper is designed to be a drop-in replacement for Whisper on English ASR.
+Distil-Whisper is designed to be a drop-in replacement for Whisper on English speech recognition.
 Here are 4 reasons for making the switch to Distil-Whisper:

 1. **Faster inference:** 6 times faster inference speed, while performing to within 1% WER of Whisper on out-of-distribution audio: